2. Graphs of Exponential `y=b^x`, and Logarithmic `y=log_b x` Functions

 If we plot them on the same axes, we see that they are just reflections of each other in the line y = x.

-In this graph, `f(x) = 10^x` is in green and `f(x) = log\ x` is in blue, and we can see that they are reflections of each other in y = x (plotted in red).
+In this graph, `f(x) = 10^x` is in green and `f(x) = log\ x` is in magenta, and we can see they are reflections of each other in y = x (dashed, grey).

 1. The velocity of a certain falling object (which is being affected by air resistance) is given by: